aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/ods-aggregation"><img src="https://github.com/aws-samples/aws-dbs-refarch-redshift/blob/master/src/ods-aggregation/thumbnail.png"/></a></td><td>

-Many workloads on Redshift copy all Operational Data Stores (ODS) onto a single platform where reporting can be easily done across system lines, and where simple aggregations of business data can be calculated.
+Many data warehouses copy all Operational Data Stores (ODS) onto a single platform where reporting can be easily done across system lines, and where simple aggregations of business data can be calculated.
 This architecture shows you how to build an 'all-your-data-in-one-place' model.

 </td></tr></table>

 ## Deployment Architectures

-Because AWS Services are designed to work together, Redshift is consistent in how it's deployed, and you don't have to make many architectural decisions.
+Because AWS Services are designed to work together, Redshift is consistent in how it's deployed, and you don't have to make many architectural decisions to ge the service online.
 However, you do have to decide where to deploy it within your VPC.
-The following architectures provide common patterns for how customers deploy Redshift within their networking environment to achieve their primary aims around security, connectivity, and performance.
+The following architectures provide common patterns for how customers deploy Redshift within their networking environment to achieve their goals for security, connectivity, and performance.

 ### [Simple, Single Cluster with Public Routing](src/public-routing)

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/public-routing"><img src="https://github.com/aws-samples/aws-dbs-refarch-redshift/blob/master/src/public-routing/thumbnail.png"/></a></td><td>

 This the most basic architecture that we recommend to be used with Amazon Redshift.
-It uses simple public routing, and enables high availability.
+It uses direct public routing, or alternatively can offer routing via SSH proxies.
 Click the thumbnail for more information.

 </td></tr></table>